GuestSneeze-OS/GuestSneezeOS-old/README.md

 |Package managers (GUI)|	Discover (flatpak)|	Discover (flatpak) ,Steam and Lutris|
 |Game launchers        | Steam	| Steam, Lutris, Open Gamepad UI|
 |Linux kernels	       |Neptune (6.5)	| Linux (6.9.3) |

+# How To Dualboot
+This are a few guides on how to Dualboot GuestSneezeOS with Windows

+## Windows Preperation For Dualbooting
+- If Bitlocker is turned On then turn it off
+- If Secure Boot is Turned On Turn it Off
+- Create (Minumum 20 GB) Partition with Disk Management
+- Right Click on the C: Partition
+- Shrink Volume and select how much size should GuestSneezeOS Have (Minumum 20 GB)

+## Dualbooting
+- Boot into the Live USB
+- Once booted install it and select the Drive that you created (sda is C: and sdb is D:)

 # Screenshots
 <img width="560" alt="GuestSneezeOS Screeenshot" src="https://github.com/GuestSneezeOS-Official/GuestSneezeOS/assets/163439609/214c5382-ca37-4999-94fa-e161e2ef84da">